artemkhn/1800_202210_BBY9/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Randall.
-I'm excited about this project becuase i think my group mates are great and i like working with them!
+I'm excited about this project becuase i think my group mates are great and i like working with them!!

 ## Technologies
 Technologies used for this project: